arturomoncadatorres/arturomoncadatorres.github.io/_posts/2019-09-01-creating-a-shareable-bokeh-dashboard-with-binder.md

 * When building your Binder, be sure to show the console.
 You could see potentially useful information about errors there.
 * If you make a change in your app, you will need to push it to your repository and do step 4 again.
 * Be careful of your dependencies!
 You might need to define more dependencies than you think.
 Debugging your environment might be useful (more on that below)
 * Watch out for your paths!
-If you are using paths for certain files (e.g., read data files), make sure to define them relative to where `main.py` is (credit to [`@jdkent`](https://github.com/jdkent){: target="_blank"}).
+If you are using paths for certain files (e.g., read data files), make sure to define them relative to where `main.py` is.
 * Debugging.
 This one can be a real life-saver.
 To debug your app, create a Python environment from the `environment.yml` file.
 Then, run `bokeh serve bokeh-app` _at the top level_ of your repository (and not within the `bokeh-app` directory), since that is where Binder is running Bokeh.
-Then, look at the errors that pop in the terminal (credit to [`@jdkent`](https://github.com/jdkent){: target="_blank"}).
+Then, look at the errors that pop in the terminal.

 ## Closing remarks
 Big shout out to [`@betatim`](https://github.com/betatim){: target="_blank"} for helping me start with the deployment of my app in Binder.
 Huge shout out to [`@jdkent`](https://github.com/jdkent){: target="_blank"} for taking time of his busy graduate student life to help me debug my app.

 You can actually see my [Bokeh app in action here](https://mybinder.org/v2/gh/arturomoncadatorres/favorite-pokemon-interactive/16eebda4779dd6dc52fcdc4c2181b291fbb5a270?urlpath=%2Fproxy%2F5006%2Fbokeh-app){: target="_blank"} (be patient, it can take a while to load).
-Furthermore, you can also take a look at its [corresponding Github repository here](https://github.com/arturomoncadatorres/favorite-pokemon-interactive){: target="_blank"}.
+Furthermore, you can also take a look at its [corresponding GitHub repository here](https://github.com/arturomoncadatorres/favorite-pokemon-interactive){: target="_blank"}.